Confident in your incident response and business continuity plans?

 Some FBI digging into the DNC hack and related election influence operations seems likely to produce a dry hole.
 "Profexor," the Ukrainian hacker who's talking to Ukrainian authorities and the Bureau about Fancy Bear's operations, may not have any particular insight to offer.
 The P.A.S. tool he says he was involved with probably wasn't used to hack political targets.
 For one thing, it doesn't appear in the GRIZZLYSTEPPE report the New York Times cites (KrebsOnSecurity).
 GRIZZLYSTEPPE itself is now regarded as more of a multi-agency compendium than a focused report on a connected set of incidents (Robert M. Lee).

-This CyberWire look back at the Week that Was discusses events affecting Belarus, Canada, China, India, Peoples Democratic Republic of Korea, Republic of Korea, Romania, Russia, Saudi Arabia, Spain, Ukraine, United Kingdom, United States.
+Today's issue includes events affecting Belarus, Canada, China, India, Peoples Democratic Republic of Korea, Republic of Korea, Romania, Russia, Saudi Arabia, Spain, Ukraine, United Kingdom, United States.